eshan-srivastava/dac-1.2-apple/README.md

+# Historical Stock price of Apple
 The subject matter of this dataset contains the stock prices of the 10 popular companies ( Apple, Amazon, Netflix, Microsoft, Google, Facebook, Tesla, Walmart, Uber and Zoom).
-This project specifically uses Apple's stock
+This project specifically uses Apple's stock.
+People dealing in stock market find it advantageous to have accurate prediction of how certain stocks are performing.
+These companies have extremely valuable stocks and thus its sinsight is valuable to people in the market.
 ## Dataset

 - The date - "Date"